MissyRatty/Design-Patterns-Code-Samples/GOFDesignPatterns/Behavioral/ReadMe.txt

 Here, an object is used to represent and encapsulate all the info needed to call a method at a later time.
 The info encapsulated are: MethodName, MethodOwner (Object That Owns The Method), MethodParamerterValues (arguments to be passed to the method)

-- Store lists of codes executed at later or many times.
+- Store many (lists of) codes which can be executed at later or many times.
 - There's capability to undo commands

+Negative:
+You need to create many classes to store lists of commands

 Participants: